 Why Do You Need A Sketchbook?

-Why do I need a sketchbook?
+Why do you need a sketchbook?
 Well, a sketchbook is one of those artist tools that are not essential but are invaluable.

-Sketches are like snapshots of an idea, a moment in your day or a period in your art journey.
+Sketches in your sketchbook are like snapshots of an idea, a moment in your day or a period in your art journey.

 Sketchbooks can motivate, inspire and relax even non artists and are a great way to practice drawing techniques.